 USB ports labeled with auxiliary input are normally connected to the dash radio and allow input to the radio via USB and or 3.5 mm cable.
-Refer to the owner's guide for the radio for information about selecting auxiliary inputs.
+Refer to the radio's operating manual for information about selecting auxiliary inputs.